mad-de/rust_JNI_Android_example_wrapper/README.md

     gedit ~/.cargo/config

-Identify your NDK folder with the prebuilt files in your Android SDK location (similar to the paths shown)
+Adjust and add the following part (Identify your NDK folder with the prebuilt files in your Android SDK location (similar to the paths shown))
 ```
 [target.aarch64-linux-android]
 ar = "/home/username/Android/Sdk/ndk/20.1.5948944/toolchains/llvm/prebuilt/linux-x86_64/bin/aarch64-linux-android-ar"